agabor/docs/_includes/parse-server/usage.md

 * `databaseURI`: Connection string URI for your MongoDB.
 * `cloud`: Path to your app’s Cloud Code.
 * `appId`: A unique identifier for your app.
 * `fileKey`: A key that specifies a prefix used for file storage.
-For migrated apps, this is necessary to provide access to files already hosted on Parse.
+For migrated apps, this is necessary to provide access to files already hosted on MSG.
 * `masterKey`: A key that overrides all permissions.
 Keep this secret.
 * `clientKey`: The client key for your app. (optional)
 * `restAPIKey`: The REST API key for your app. (optional)